muralimanoharv/material-ai/README.md

 ### 2. Customizing Themes (Light & Dark Mode)

 To align the application's look and feel with customer branding, you can customize the color palettes in this file:
-`ui/src/assets/themes.js`
+`src/material_ai/ui/ui_config.yaml`

-This file defines the `lightPalette` and `darkPalette` used for the application's light and dark modes.
+This file defines the `lightPalette` and `darkPalette` under theme property used for the application's light and dark modes.
 You can easily change the color values for various UI elements, including:

 * Primary colors (for buttons and accents)
 * Background and paper colors